garethloot/mx-extension-template-svelte/README.md

 2. The extension will be built to `dist/[EXTENSION_NAME]/`

-3. If `APP_DIR` is set, the extension will be automatically copied to Studio Pro
+3. If `APP_DIR` is set in `src/settings.ts`, the extension will be automatically copied to Studio Pro

 ### Adding New UI Components